ekrars2699/sep11-freedom-project/prep/plan.md

 - Finish MVP 4/13
 #### Beyond MVP

-- Make even more stages for the game
+- Make more stages for the game
 - Add various sound effects for the game
+- Add a win screen when the player wins
+- Add a timer and if they take too long then they lose

 <!-- EXAMPLE